 Escape rooms are fast becoming one of Melbourne's favourite way to have fun, but it was not always thus.
-Psychologist Owen Spear brought the concept to Melbourne after falling in love with escape rooms during a trip to Budapest.
-His first Melbourne venue was at the bottom of his mother's garden, and the South Melbourne incarnation features new fiendishly created rooms.
+Psychologist Owen Spear and Ali Cheetham brought the concept to Melbourne after falling in love with escape rooms during a trip to Budapest.
+Their first Melbourne venue was at the bottom of Owen's mother's garden, and the South Melbourne incarnation features new fiendishly created rooms.

-There are three different rooms to be done at this venue, and we are trying our luck at Fractured: Remember Me.
+If you'd rather an IRL escape experience, the South Melbourne venue has three different rooms to try, and we are trying our luck at Fractured: Remember Me.
 While most escape rooms involve adventure or thriller-like situations (catch a murderer, escape a self-destructing spaceship, find a hidden treasure in ancient Egypt), this one is more psychological.
 Players are trapped inside the mind of Robert, a World War II veteran who has suffered from PTSD and is in a coma.
 The object of the game is to make connections between his memories, wake him up and reconnect him with his family.

 We are initially brought into a small room with white walls and little adornment.
 A plinth in the middle contains a sepia-toned photo album and a one-sentence instruction on a piece of paper.
 On one wall is an old-fashioned radio, another contains a military jacket, hat and canteen, and a spooky video projection plays on the main wall.